kimiaboreiri/Repetitive_Elements_Pipeline/README.md

 ## Required Dependencies
-To untilize and run the pipeline, install the following dependencies and ensure that these dependencies are within the directory where you will be running the pipeline:
+To utilize and run the pipeline, install the following dependencies and ensure that these dependencies are within the directory where you will be running the pipeline:

 - **Python** - [Download](https://www.python.org/downloads/)
 - **ART** - [Download](https://www.niehs.nih.gov/research/resources/software/biostatistics/art) - use the MountRainier version